mmcmd/Get-RandomPassword/README.md

-Long | Switch | Generates a password containing long words (9+ characters long) NoCapitalization | Switch | Specifies that all words will be in lowercase DoNotCopyToClipboard | Switch | Will not copy a random password to your clipboard Languages | String | Generates passwords using common words of your language of choice.
-Please note that these words have not been filtered and may be inappropriate
+Long | Switch | Generates a password containing long words (9+ characters long) NoCapitalization | Switch | Specifies that all words will be in lowercase DoNotCopyToClipboard | Switch | Will not copy a random password to your clipboard Language | String | Generates passwords using common words of your language of choice.
+Please note that these words have not been filtered and may not be appropriate
 ShowLanguages | Switch | Displays a list of available languages

 **Please note that only one word length can be specified**